jvechinski/jv_json/README.markdown

     jv_json::Document* document = new jv_json::Document();
     bool_t result = document->ReadFromFile("sample.json");

+    // Get a reference to the default integer type Element that
+    // should have been created (it was not in the file, but a
+    // default was in the schema).
     Element& defaultIntegerElement = document->GetElement("#/type_integer");

     std::cout << "Default integer element, value " <<